ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 Possible things to do with flaky tests:

 - Depend flaky test only on success after non flaky run.
 For examples, integrations tests are se to run only after basic performance or infrastructure liveness checks.
-- Temporal conditio(wait some time) is changed to event based(data presence) condition.
+- Temporal condition (wait some time) is changed to event based(data presence) condition.
 - Increase hardware resources provided to test run

 ### For brittle